Broker Check

 Plan 4, Inc.

 At Plan 4, we have one mission: to assist you in achieving your financial goals.
-Our diverse team of advisors believes that an educated client is an empowered client.
+Our experienced team of advisors believes that an educated client is an empowered client.
 We are committed to honest and forthcoming dialogue and evaluation.
 We tell it like it is.
 Meet with one of our advisors today to ensure that your estate plan accurately reflects your wishes.
 Life happens, but we can give you confidence knowing that your estate plan is in place and current.

-What is estate planning?
+What is Estate Planning?

-In simplest terms, estate planning establishes a plan for the distribution of assets and belongings upon one’s death.
-An estate is defined as including everything that the individual owns or has a controlling interest in, such as land and real estate, financial instruments, cash, and other physical and financial assets.
+An estate includes everything that an individual owns or has a controlling interest in.
+This may include land and real estate, financial instruments, cash, and other physical and financial assets.
 Setting up a solid, strategic plan for the disposition of these assets, whether big or small, is financial estate planning.
-There is no one size fits all estate planning strategy.
-Individuals must determine what will work for them and their specific circumstance, and develop a corresponding estate plan that satisfies their requirements.
-At Plan 4, our diverse team of advisors will help you design & implement an estate planning strategy, bringing in top attorneys and tax advisors as needed.
+There is no one-size-fits-all estate planning strategy.
+Individuals must determine what works for them and their specific circumstances, and develop an estate plan that satisfies their requirements.
+At Plan 4, our experienced team of advisors will help you design & implement a financial estate planning strategy, bringing in attorneys and tax advisors as needed.

 Why is estate planning important?